nzarg/home_challenge/README.md

 ```

 >
->NOTE: It's really important that you include the .pub extension for security reasons.
-If you want to know how they work check the following link <a href="https://www.ssh.com/academy/ssh-keys" target="_blank">SSH.COM</a>
+>NOTE: For security reasons, it is crucial to copy the content of the public key and not the private key.
+The public key is the one that includes the .pub extension.
+If you would like to learn more about how SSH keys work, please refer to the following link <a href="https://www.ssh.com/academy/ssh-keys" target="_blank">SSH.COM</a>
 >